Sumshi/simple_shell/README.md

  3. Enjoy C-shell.

 This code is under building. some features may be missing.
-The general built-in-functions of the shell may be present but the edge cases are missing currently
+The general built-in-functions are present. currently working o edge cases

 		THIS WAS DONE AS THE FINAL PROJECT FOR THE FIRST SPRINT IN ALX SOFTWARE ENGINEERING PROGRAM